 Lastly, nose work allows you to create a stronger bond with your dog as you learn to observe, understand, and rely upon him.
 What an awesome partnership you will be building with your dog!

-Please share this post with your friends and loved ones.
-While there are no statistics on how many dogs die every year from heat exposure because most go unreported, I have to believe there are several hundred deaths every summer.
-Preventable deaths.
+While there are no statistics on how many dogs die every year from heat stroke because most go unreported, the number is too high.

 Please click the buttons below and share this important message today!